UPPMAX/bianca_workshops/docs/beginner/schedule.md

     See [course dates](course_dates.md)

-The next intro/basic course will take place March 19th.

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->

 When  | Who  | What